shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User needs help with using the system.
-Guarantees: User will get directions to the user guide.
+Guarantees: User will get directions to the user guide

 MSS:
 1. User requests for help.